eslint/eslint/docs/user-guide/command-line-interface.md

-  --global [String]              Define global variables --parser String                Specify the parser to be used --parser-options Object        Specify parser options
+  --global [String]              Define global variables --parser String                Specify the parser to be used --parser-options Object        Specify parser options --resolve-plugins-relative-to path::String  A folder where plugins should be resolved from, CWD by default

 Specifying rules and plugins:
   --rulesdir [path::String]      Use additional rules from this directory